jodavelo/GeoJson-Islands/readme.md

-GeoJson Islands it is contain some json files with coordinates in the maps
+GeoJson Islands it is contain json files with coordinates in the maps